coozoo/qtoptirunindicator/README.md

 ## Usage

-Simply lanch it and you will see icon in systemtray.
+Simply launch it and you will see icon in systemtray.

 Click on icon to show details.

-Icon will change depends on current video card state:
+Icon will be changed depends on current video card state:

 Bumblebee is not running